Reloaded-Project/Reloaded-III/docs/Server/Storage/Games/About.md

 All data here is user specific, for cloud syncing but not sharing.

-## Background Knowledge

-Before reading this, read the basics over at the [Loadouts page][event-sourcing].

-The approach and requirements here are generally the same.

-Likewise, storing Game configurations also makes use of *Event Sourcing* for backups.

 ## What's inside an Game Configuration?

 | Type                   | Name                                                 | Description                                           |